Hub and Spoke Benchmark Tests Corpora and Instructions

 5K-word read WSJ data collected with competing recorded music or talk radio

-directional stand-mounted mic from S6.
+the Audio-Technica stand-mounted mic specified in S6.

 S9.
 Spontaneous WSJ Dictation.